The United Nations Office for Project Services (UNOPS)

 UNOPS, supported by a grant provided under the EIB’s Economic Resilience Initiative, will provide critical technical assistance to the Montenegrin Ministry of Education, Science and Innovation.
 This support will focus on assessing existing school infrastructure and preparing key investment projects, ensuring a strategic and impactful deployment of funds to maximize benefits for students and educators.

-“UNOPS is proud to play a role in driving a transformative shift in Montenegro’s education system to ensure that appropriate infrastructure addresses the needs of people and becomes the enabler of key reforms in the country,” she added.
+The agreement marks a milestone in UNOPS partnership with the EIB and the government of Montenegro.
+Through the initiative, UNOPS will play a key role in driving a transformative shift in Montenegro’s education system – helping deliver appropriate infrastructure that addresses the needs of people and acts as an enabler of key reforms in the country.

 UNOPS and EIB expand strategic cooperation